ivapark/marvel_movie_booker/README.md

 ### Customers
 - Browse released Marvel movies (by title or showtime)
-- Book movie tickets (choose movie, seats, and see amount)
+- Book movie tickets (choose movie, seats, and see amount owed to pay)
 - View, modify, or cancel existing bookings
-- Create, update, or delete user profile
+- Create or update user profile

 ### Admins
 - Add new Marvel movies with title, showtime, seats, and price